rasmuserik/solsort-old/README.md

 Main repositories

-- `solsort` - source code for everything
+- `solsort` - source code for cloud
 - `notes` - various writings: notes and release-status
 - `webroot` - static files for the webserver
+- `gateway` - gateway server, which starts webrtc-server, connects nodes, and forward http to nodes, proxies couch-base-access etc.
+- `loader` - boot-javascript that caches code in localstorage, and autoupdates etc.
 - repositories for building individual projects